build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 One example of a high speed network storage service that is scalable in compute, storage and is easy to get started with is [Amazon FSx for Windows File Server](https://aws.amazon.com/fsx/windows?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream).
 When launched in the same subnets as the Amazon AppStream 2.0 fleet, it reduces the latency and serves user profile data efficiently.
 Services like [Amazon FSx for NetApp ONTAP](https://aws.amazon.com/fsx/netapp-ontap?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream), can also be used as a user profile storage location.

+Before launching your FSx for Windows or storage service of choice, please keep in mind that right sizing the performance and storage capacity is essential to a successful deployment.
+These decisions impact the user experience and budget.

+According to Microsoft the [IOPS an FSLogix profile needs](https://learn.microsoft.com/en-us/azure/virtual-desktop/faq#what-s-the-largest-profile-size-fslogix-can-handle-) at a steady state, it is **10 IOPS per user** and Sign-in\out consumes **50 IOPS per user**.
+The IO load of a single VDI desktop has a high read IO load (up to several 100s of IOPS) when the Operating System boots.
+The user logs in and a 60% read at about 50 IOPS is seen.
+Then the user starts working with about 5-10 IOPS at 85% writes for the rest of the day.

+In a scenario where you have 500 users, in a steady state, a storage service that provides a constant 5000 IOPS is required.
+If all 500 users log on at the same time, your storage solution would need to be able to provide 25000 IOPS.
+Some storage services have a burst capability that handle this short spike of IOPS.

 Storing user profiles on an SMB share provides: